Netspend Privacy Notice

 - Payment Card Information.
 Information necessary to process or verify past payments and process authorized Service transactions, including cardholder name, card number (PAN), card expiration data, card verification value, billing address, and other related information.

 - Transaction Information.
-Account transaction history, direct deposit information, and information obtained with your consent about your linked non-Ouro accounts (such as transaction information and balances, payroll account information, etc.).
+Account transaction history, direct deposit information, and information obtained with your consent about your linked non-Netspend accounts (such as transaction information and balances, payroll account information, etc.).

 - Payment Information.
 If you pay a bill, we may collect information necessary to process your payment such as bank account information, billing address, and any other related information.